TBernatskaya/GitFetcher/README.md

 # GitFetcher

-This app fetches list of Github repositories by username.
+This app fetches list of GitHub repositories by username.
 For ex.
 TBernatskaya